A universal scaling law for gravitational waves induced during inflation: Conclusion

 Under the previous assumptions, we have shown that the source field generates a stochastic GW background with spectral index $n_T=6(n-2)(1+w)/(1+3w)$.
-Noticeably, if $w\simeq -1$ it is nearly scale-invariant independently of $n$.
-Furthermore, if the only scales in the problem are the Hubble and Planck scales, the spectrum amplitude is proportional to $H\subsc{end}^{4-n_T}/\planckmass^4$.
-Sizeable, model-dependent corrections to the amplitude can be expected \cite{Teuscher:2025jhq, Caprini:2018mtu}.
+Noticeably, if $w\simeq -1$ it is nearly scale invariant independently of $n$.
+There can be additional slow-roll corrections to the tilt if considered over very large ranges of scales \cite{Domcke:2016bkh}.
+Furthermore, if the only scales in the problem are the Hubble and Planck scales, the spectrum amplitude is proportional to $H^{4}/\planckmass^4$.
+Naively, this factor is an additional $(H/\planckmass)^2$ suppression with respect to the direct, quantum GWs background.
+Therefore to make such a background visible, we either need an additional enhancement, like for axion inflation, see above, or a very large number of fields that contribute, see Ref. \cite{delRio:2018vrj}.
+In general sizable, model-dependent corrections to the amplitude are expected \cite{Teuscher:2025jhq, Caprini:2018mtu}, and we cannot provide an immediate general comparison with observations.

+The goal of our prediction is therefore not to give an exact, model specific value of the induced GW spectral tilt, but rather to serve as a fast, efficient way to estimate it for any effective model of anisotropic stress.

-Our prediction can be used to make general statements about the GW two-point function induced by any source of anisotropic stress.
-Although a detailed discussion is beyond the scope of this letter, we further expect the stochastic GWs sourced in this way to exhibit non-Gaussian statistics, as they are generated from terms quadratic in the Gaussian source field.
+Although a detailed discussion is beyond the scope of this work, we further expect the stochastic GWs sourced in this way to exhibit non-Gaussian statistics, as they are generated from terms quadratic in the Gaussian source field.
 In future work we hope to carry the approach that we developed here to higher order statistical observables.

-{\bf Acknowledgments:~~} We thank Misao Sasaki for useful exchanges.
+{\bf Acknowledgments:~~} The authors thank Misao Sasaki and Valerie Domcke for useful exchanges.
+M.T. thanks the IDEX for funding his mobility grant.